The table saw is not exactly the safest power tool in the workshop.

 I will show you step by step how you can build this table saw jig to increase safety in your workshop.

-(power)Tools I used for this table saw jig
+- How to use this table saw jig

 Making this table saw jig is actually an easy job.
 In a few hours, you can make this jig for your workshop and avoid injuries in the future.